MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

 If you have more than one AD RMS configuration data files, repeat this command for the remainder of these files.

-IMPORTANT
+> [!IMPORTANT]
-When you have completed this step, securely erase these PEM files from the disconnected workstation to ensure that they cannot be accessed by unauthorized people.
+> When you have completed this step, securely erase these PEM files from the disconnected workstation to ensure that they cannot be accessed by unauthorized people.
 For example, run "cipher /w:E" to securely delete all files from the E: drive.

 You’re now ready to go to [Step 3.
-Activate your RMS tenant](migrate-from-ad-rms-to-azure-rms.md#BKMK_Step3Migration).
+Activate your RMS tenant](migrate-from-ad-rms-to-azure-rms#step-3-activate-your-rms-tenant).